Polish–Soviet War: Russia

 Thousands of peasant disturbances and rebellions took place in Russia between 1917 and 1921.
-The Pitchfork uprising of February–March 1920 greatly distracted the Soviet leadership and negatively affected their military preparedness in Ukraine and Belarus before the Polish Kiev Expedition.
+The Pitchfork uprising of February–March 1920 greatly distracted the Soviet leadership and negatively affected their military preparedness in Ukraine and Belarus before the Polish Kiev offensive.
 Lenin considered the peasant resistance to grain requisitions and other privations of war communism more threatening to Soviet Russia than the White movement.
 The last and possibly the greatest of peasant uprisings was the Tambov Rebellion of 1920–1921.
 Acute food shortages reached also Moscow and Saint Petersburg and contributed to the outbreak of the Kronstadt rebellion in March 1921.

 Soviet Russia was unable to accomplish many of the political objectives of its war with Poland.
-Despite the support of Germany, it could not destroy the Versailles-imposed European system and the two powers had to wait for another opportunity to redress their grievances.
+Despite the support of Weimar Germany, it could not destroy the Versailles-imposed European system and the two powers had to wait for another opportunity to redress their grievances.

-The Polish delegation at the peace talks, led by Jan Dąbski, concentrated on an armistice line and the future border.
+The Polish delegation at the Riga peace talks, led by Jan Dąbski, concentrated on an armistice line and the future border.
 For the Soviets, these were secondary concerns.
 The statehood status of the Ukrainian and Belarusian Soviet republics was of utmost importance and their recognition was the most fateful concession the Polish negotiators had made.

 The Anglo-Soviet Trade Agreement, signed on 16 March 1921, was the first of a series of such international treaties.
 It broke diplomatic isolation of Soviet Russia.
-The resulting influx of foreign arms and equipment contributed to the success of the offensive against the partisans in the Tambov province, executed by Mikhail Tukhachevsky and completed by July.
+The resulting influx of foreign arms and equipment contributed to the success of the offensive against the partisans in the Tambov province, executed by Tukhachevsky and completed by July.

 The grain requisition practices were eventually replaced by the New Economic Policy, announced by Lenin on 23 March 1921.
 It represented a partial compromise with capitalism.

 On 16 April 1922, Russia and Germany signed the Treaty of Rapallo.
 Diplomatic relations were established and the Russian negotiators obtained favorable resolution of their financial concerns.

 After the Peace of Riga, Soviet Russia withdrew behind its cordon sanitaire.
 Its leaders abandoned in reality the cause of the international revolution.
 The result was the Stalinist "socialism in one country" pursuit.
 The Soviet Union entered a period of intensive industrialization, to eventually become the second greatest industrial power in the world.